Before You Buy

 Every county in the United States has its own zoning rules.
 A property zoned "Agricultural Residential" in one county might allow RV camping, while the same zoning classification in the next county over could prohibit it entirely.

-"We've sold over 800 properties since 2017 across five states, and the number one reason buyers run into problems after closing is zoning.
+"We've sold over 800 properties since 2017 across five states.
+The number one reason buyers run into problems after closing is zoning.
 They assumed they could build, camp, or place a mobile home on the land without checking first.
 Ten minutes of research would have saved them months of frustration."
-(Andrew, Co-founder of Compass Land USA)

 Here is what zoning controls on your property: